Dvergasteinn - the Rock of the Dwarfs - by Seyðisfjörður in East-Iceland - Icelandic Folklore

 On my travels in Iceland, I always seek out places connected to folklore.
 There is a myriad of such stories in Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason, which is one of my favourite read, all 5 volumes of it!

 While I was travelling in East-Iceland I visited several such places, one of them being Dvergasteinn - the Rock of the Dwarfs - which is folklore related to a very peculiar rock in Vestdalseyri just outside of Seyðisfjörður town.

 The rock has got several big holes in it, eroded by the sea.
 One was big enough for me to stick my head into it.
 But one should show utter respect around such rocks as to not disturb their inhabitants, be it elves or dwarfs.

-Because there is more to the world than what we are able to see - or at least that is my belief :) I always ask for permission to approach the homes of dwarfs and elves in Iceland.
+Because there is more to the world than what we are able to see - or at least that is my belief :) I always ask for permission to approach the homes or churches of dwarfs and elves in Iceland.